Loading Events

 Miranda Schmidt

-Miranda Schmidt’s work circles the folkloric, the familial, queer magic, and the more-than-human world.
-Their writing has appeared in TriQuarterly, Orion, Electric Literature, Catapult, Phoebe, and more.
-They have taught at Portland Community College, the University of Washington, the Loft, and the Portland Book Festival.
-Their ongoing newsletter and teaching project, Writing Toward Nature, explores methods for bringing the more-than-human more deeply into our writing craft.
-Miranda’s debut novel, Leafskin, just out from Stillhouse Press, is a story of queer love and family-making.
-Rooted in folklore and poetry, Leafskin explores acts of creation in our time of environmental destruction.
+Miranda Schmidt is the author of the novel Leafskin (Stillhouse Press 2025).
+Their writing circles folklore, ecology, and queer magic and has appeared in Triquarterly, Orion, Electric Literature, Catapult, and more.
+With an MFA from the University of Washington and PhD from Bath Spa University, they have taught creative writing at Portland Community College, University of Washington, the Loft, and the Portland Book Festival.
+Their newsletter and teaching project, Writing Toward Nature, explores methods for bringing the more-than-human more deeply into our writing craft.
+Miranda lives in Portland, Oregon.

 Read more